There's Nothing Holdin' Me Back: Music video

 The music video for the song was released on June 20, 2017, directed by Jay Martin, and produced by Cal Gordon.
-Filmed throughout various places in Europe, the video shows Mendes and his dating partner (played by an actress Ellie Bamber) exploring Paris, Amsterdam and the United Kingdom and racing through transportation hubs, ride trains, and trek along the coastline while additional footage is also shown with Mendes out on tour from his concerts.
-In July 2021, the music video reached the 1 billion view milestone, Harris' fourth video to do so.
+Filmed throughout various places in Europe, the video shows Mendes and his dating partner (played by actress Ellie Bamber) exploring Paris, Amsterdam and the United Kingdom and racing through transportation hubs, ride trains, and trek along the coastline while additional footage is also shown with Mendes out on tour from his concerts.
+It also serves as the sequel to the "Treat You Better" music video.
+In July 2021, the music video reached the 1 billion view milestone, Mendes' fourth video to do so.

 Usage in media

 The song is heard in the television series The Good Doctor at the closing of Season 1, Episode 4 in a scene set in a bar.
 It was also the song used by Dancing with the Stars season 25 winners Jordan Fisher and Lindsay Arnold in their first dance, a tango, and by season 24 finalist Normani in her final fusion dance with Val Chmerkovskiy.
 It can also be heard in national TV ads for Ford Motor Company of Australia.
 The Portuguese supermarket chain Continente used a Portuguese language cover of the song in its 2018 TV Christmas campaign.

 It also appears in the movie Little Italy with Emma Roberts and Hayden Christensen.
 It is also featured in the 2021 film Sing 2, as well as its trailer, and it was covered by Taron Egerton and Tori Kelly on the film's soundtrack.